pwhittlesea/pwhittlesea.github.com/_posts/2024-09-15-new-zealand-1.md

 If there were any issues the tour company would manage them for us and, if we were lucky, we would get to see some of the lesser known spots that only the locals knew about.

 The idea of travelling up and down New Zealand on a coach full of LoTR nerds filled me with dread because I had never read the books.
-But, I reminded myself, this was a *film location tour*, the nerds going were film fans; I should be able to blend in.
+But, I reminded myself, this was a _film location tour_, the nerds going were film fans; I should be able to blend in.

+*[LoTR]: Lord of The Rings

-Red Carpet Tours are booked *far* in advance (as of writing they are booked up for the next three years) so we signed up to their mailing list to catch any cancellations.
+Red Carpet Tours are booked _far_ in advance (as of writing they are booked up for the next three years) so we signed up to their mailing list to catch any cancellations.

 We waited...